 illegitimate babies, only to be treated as outcasts not worthy of care.

 During the same five years, of the 2,500 babies admitted to Maygoma, 2,100 died – a mortality rate of 84 per cent.
-Press Conference by Special Representative
+Information About

 of public services, together with limited public awareness of children’s